Mr Azhar Iqbal

-I also done my fellowships in oncoplastic breast surgery (dealing with various conditions and aesthetics of breast surgery) and cosmetic surgery.
+I also done my fellowships in oncoplastic breast surgery (dealing with various conditions and aesthetics of breast surgery) and cosmetic surgery (including breast enlargement).
 My post-graduation includes FRCS General surgery, FRCS Plastic surgery, MSC in health information sciences.

 I am actively involved in teaching, training charity and advancing the speciality.
 I am examiner for Royal college of surgeons, part of standards setting agency in plastic surgery, and was programme director for plastic surgery for six years in Mersey deanery.
 I am faculty member for international and national courses including cadaveric training courses, examination preparation courses and overseas training.

 I enjoy voluntary work and it includes regular overseas projects to train and develop specialties in different units in Pakistan.
 This started after I went for voluntary work after the major earthquake in 2005.
 I have been an invited faculty member to Greece and Egypt.

 I have extensively published in peer reviewed journals and described many innovative novel techniques including Muscle Sparing Latissimus Dorsi muscle flap for breast reconstruction, new techniques of nipple reconstruction, personalised modifications for breast reduction surgery which I presented with long term results.
 In addition, I also described many novel techniques for hand surgery.
 This is all because of the detailed knowledge I posses of the anatomy of the human body and my ability to analyse the problem and utilise various techniques to the best advantage.

 I have over 25 publications in peer reviewed international journals.
 I am a regular part of the interfaith discussions in Saint Helens College and various other events to build bridges across different communities.
 I am actively supportive of various charities.